 NTIC's quarterly operating results vary from quarter to quarter for a variety of reasons.
 For example, NTIC's quarterly sales to joint ventures can be affected by individual orders to joint ventures.
 Because of the typical size of individual orders to joint ventures and the overall size of NTIC's net sales to joint ventures, the timing of one or more orders can materially affect NTIC's quarterly sales to joint ventures and the comparisons to prior year quarters.
-In addition, because of the typical size of individual orders and the overall size of NTIC's net sales derived from sales of Natur-Tec[®] products, the timing of one or more orders can materially affect NTIC's quarterly sales of NTIC's net sales derived from sales of Natur-Tec[®] products, the timing of one or more orders can materially affect NTIC's quarterly sales of Natur-Tec[®] products and the comparisons to prior year quarters.
-Furthermore, since ZERUST[®] products for the oil and gas industry typically carry higher margins than other traditional ZERUST[®] products, the amount of sales of ZERUST[®] products for the oil and gas industry typically affects NTIC's overall margins.
+In addition, because of the typical size of individual orders and the overall size of NTIC's net sales derived from sales of Natur-Tec® products, the timing of one or more orders can materially affect NTIC's quarterly sales of Natur-Tec® products and the comparisons to prior year quarters.
+Furthermore, since ZERUST® products for the oil and gas industry typically carry higher margins than other traditional ZERUST® products, the amount of sales of ZERUST® products for the oil and gas industry typically affects NTIC's overall margins.
 Such variability in operating results makes the prediction of NTIC's net sales, earnings, and other operating results for each quarter difficult and increases the risk of unanticipated variations in quarterly operating results.
 NTIC's quarterly results have been and, in the future, may be below the expectations of public market analysts and investors.